lillianqin/book-project/analysis.md

 Since main memory is slow to access, the CPU also contains a small Translation Lookaside Buffer (TLB), usually between 16 and 512 entries, which caches recently looked up pages.

 A TLB miss occurs when the desired page is not found in the TLB.
-In that case, lookup is done on the page table and the newly-searched entry replaces one of the cached entries.
+In that case, lookup is done on the page table and the newly-searched entry replaces a cached entry.
 The more memory a process uses at the same time, the more TLB misses occur.
 According to *perf stat*, there are currently around 1.46 billion misses when running the benchmark.
 Performance thus improves if more addresses can be covered by the same number of TLB entries, and the most obvious way is increasing page size from the standard 4KB to a “huge page” with a larger memory block.
-There are multiple ways to increase page size without changing any code, such as enabling Linux’s Transparent HugePage Support.
+There are multiple ways to increase page size without changing any code, such as enabling Linux’s Transparent HugePage Support (detailed [here](https://linuxconfig.org/how-to-enable-hugepages-on-linux)).
 I chose to install Microsoft’s [mimalloc](https://github.com/microsoft/mimalloc) allocator since it is easier to configure.
 I enabled the *MIMALLOC_ALLOW_LARGE_OS_PAGES* option, which uses 2MB pages when available.
 There is also a 1GB option, though pages too large for the program’s needs may leave a lot of memory allocated but unused.